Skip to content

 Pricing Details

 There are no public numbers.
-Not a routing fee range, not a setup fee, not a monthly SaaS figure, not a volume minimum, not a contract length: the Worldline-era page said to contact the experts for orchestration pricing, and the current site is the same contact-only posture.
-This catalog will not invent figures where none exist, so the accurate description is a custom enterprise SaaS licence, presumably scaling with volume, negotiated per operator.
-The structural cost picture is still knowable: as pure orchestration, the PaymentIQ licence stacks on top of your acquiring costs, since every connected PSP bills you separately under your direct agreement.
+Not a routing fee range, not a setup fee, not a monthly SaaS figure, not a volume minimum, not a contract length.
+Under Worldline the answer was to contact sales for orchestration pricing, and the posture has not changed since.
+What can be said accurately is that this is a custom enterprise SaaS license, presumably scaling with volume, negotiated per operator.
+The structural cost picture is still knowable: as pure orchestration, the PaymentIQ license stacks on top of your acquiring costs, since every connected PSP bills you separately under your direct agreement.
 The one cost claim the legacy materials did make cuts the other way: because operators hold direct PSP agreements, there is no aggregator margin baked into each transaction, which is a real difference from reseller-style cashier vendors that sit in the money flow.
 For calibration, orchestration peers that do publish numbers charge in the 0.1-0.7% routing range on top of acquiring; assume PaymentIQ's economics land in defensible enterprise territory and negotiate from there.

 Speed & Settlement